jpgmv1998/reproducible_paper_template/README.md

 Software: Focused on empirical projects that use mostly R for data manipulation.

-Disclaimer: This project is based on the author personal preferences, needs, and limitations.
+Disclaimer: This project is based on the author's personal preferences, needs, and limitations.

 Requirements: Tested using R version 4.0.2 and RStudio version 1.3.1073 (but may work on other versions).